 Finding your fit along an inspired path.

 Selecting the career path that’s right for you isn’t always clear — or easy.
 That’s all part of the process.
-CTAS is all about exploration and discovery.
+CAS is all about exploration and discovery.
 Discovering what God has in store for you.
 Discovering what you are passionate about.
 Discovering how service to others can fit into your plan.
 To that end, each of our undergraduate degrees are painted with broad strokes, creating a skillset that can empower you for whatever career path you choose.
 Put your critical thinking skills to work as a psychologist.
 Use your communication skills for teaching or social activism.
 Develop strong research skills to solve problems in biology and chemistry.
 Use your biology degree to get into medical school.
 Or explore complex questions and discover different viewpoints as a student of religion.
-A liberal arts degree from Concordia gives you the skills employers are looking for – in virtually every career field.
+A liberal arts degree from Concordia gives you the critical skills employers are looking for – in virtually every career field.

 Expand your world view